 Watering Tips for New Plants

-- For the first week, continue to water plants with regular watering needs every day with a slow steady trickle for 15-20 minutes.
+- For the first week, continue to water plants with regular watering needs every day with a slow steady trickle for 15 to 20 minutes.
 For succulents, water the same way, only every other day.
-If there is more than one inch of rainfall in your area, you do not need to water that day.
+If there is more than one inch (2.5 cm.) of rainfall in your area, you do not need to water that day.

-- The second week, you can wean the plant by watering every other day with a slow steady trickle for about 15-20 mins.
-With succulents, by the second week, you can water them only about 2-3 times.
+- In the second week, you can wean the plant by watering every other day with a slow steady trickle for about 15 to 20 minutes.
+With succulents, by the second week, you can water them only about two or three times.

-- The third week you can wean your plants even more by watering them only 2-3 times a week with a slow, steady trickle for 15-20 minutes.
+- In the third week you can wean your plants even more by watering them only two to three times a week with a slow, steady trickle for 15 to 20 minutes.
 At this point, succulents can be weaned to one watering a week.

-- After the third week, continue watering new plants 2-3 times a week for the rest of their first growing season.
+- After the third week, continue watering new plants two to three times a week for the rest of their first growing season.
 Adjust watering for the weather; if you’re getting a lot of rain, water less.
 If it is hot and dry, water more.